hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 - `githubTeams` - the Github Team within the specified organisation that should be authenticated.
 - `cognitoLink` -  a link to our existing `userpool` component.
 This links the components in our Solution to those within the module.

-## Update Solution
+### Configuring Existing Components

-With the _githubidp_ module configured, we now configure our `userpool` to include  `userpoolauthprovider`.
+With the `cognito_github_api` module configured, we now configure our `userpool` to include a `userpoolauthprovider` which adds a trust between our Cognito userpool and the Github Authentication service ( the `apigateway` we just added).

-We configure the AuthProvider to use a new `DeploymentProfile` exposed by the module.
-The new profile is named after the `id` parameter you’ve specified on our module configuration - in our case that’s “githubidp_githubprovider”.
+We configure the AuthProvider to use a new `DeploymentProfile` added by the module, the `DeploymentProfile` includes all the configuration required on the `userpoolauthprovider`.
+The new profile is named after the `id` parameter you’ve specified on our module configuration - in our case the profile name will be githubidp_githubprovider.

-This `DeploymentProfile` will configure AuthProviders to use the `apigateway` as its federation source.

 ```json
 {